Firsttry-Solutions/Firsttry/atlassian/forge-app/docs/PHASE_7_V2_SPEC.md

 ### 8.2 Missing Data Reference

-When a drift event's visibility is impacted by missing_data:
+When a drift event's visibility is affected by missing_data:

 ```typescript
 missing_data_reference: {